 Benefits of TADA

-However, they are not data scientists and they may not have the required skills in machine learning nor coding experience to build models.
-Moreover, most data handled by these professionals are Small Data, meaning that often their historical data contains a limited number of patients and surely not hundred of thousands (Big Data).
-Traditional machine learning tools work well with Big Data but do not perform as well with Small Data.
+Doctors and medical staff could use predictive models to help them in their diagnosis.
+However, they are not data scientists and they may not have the required skills in machine learning or the coding experience to build models.
+Moreover, most data handled by these professionals are Small Data, meaning that their historical data often contains a limited number of patients and surely not hundreds of thousands (Big Data).
+Traditional machine learning tools work well with Big Data but do not perform well with Small Data.

 MyDataModels brings a self-service solution for those who have Small Data and no data scientists.

 Breast cancer is the most common cancer among women, accounting for 25% of all cancer cases worldwide.
 It affected 2.1 million people in 2015.
 Early diagnosis significantly increases the chances of survival.
 However, research indicates that most experienced physicians can diagnose cancer with 79% accuracy, while 91% correct diagnosis is achieved using machine learning techniques.

 In this breast cancer prediction use case, the results obtained from MyDataModels’ predictive models are satisfying with a 97% accuracy rate.

 The medical world could make more use of machine learning to detect diseases in general, and breast cancer in particular.
 This would allow doctors, who are not data experts, to spend less time on data analysis and more time on providing the right treatment to their patients, faster.

 Automated Machine Learning solutions consist of predicting the future with historical data.